About

 in class and lab, strong participation in teams,

-completing assignments ahead of time, showing up at office hours),
+completing assignments ahead of time, excellent narrative notes),

 you'll get some of these commitment points.